The Woodrow Wilson Georgia Teaching Fellowship

 Letters of recommendation must come from individuals who are not members of your family.
 In general, recommenders should comment on your character, your commitment to education and service, and your capacity to work in high-need urban and/or rural contexts.

-• If you are still enrolled in a degree program or are a very recent graduate, please include, as one of your recommendations, a letter from at least one faculty member in your major content area who can comment on your academic ability.
+• If you are still enrolled in a degree program or are a very recent graduate, we strongly recommend including, as one of your recommendations, a letter from at least one faculty member in your major content area who can comment on your academic ability.

-• If you have been employed over the past several years and are not able to request a faculty recommendation, please include, as one of your recommendations, a letter from a professional colleague who can comment on your skills/knowledge in your specialty field.
+• If you have been employed over the past several years and are not able to request a faculty recommendation, we strongly recommend including, as one of your recommendations, a letter from a professional colleague who can comment on your skills/knowledge in your specialty field.

 Immediately upon saving your application, please return to your account page and scroll to the bottom.
 Click on “Submit Supplemental Items.”